raniceyue/questcrunch/_pages/evaluation.md

 ## Expert (Peer) Evaluation

+For this evaluation, we consulted 4 of our peers in the same module for their insighs and feedback on the user flow and interface design of our application.
+The evaluation was conducted by all members of the team, over Zoom.

 ### Purpose

-Our main goal for this stage of evaluation, was to get an insight on the general _usability_ of each of the 2 prototypes, and the intuitivity of the user flows to complete tasks in the application.
+Our main goal for this stage of evaluation, was to get an insight on the general _usability_ of each of the 2 prototypes, and the intuitivity of the user flows to complete tasks in the application-- From the perspective of peers that are well versed with the design concepts and heuristics taught in the module.

 ### Plan